psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 p.
-505, Mr. D. Silvan Evans stated that he knew of no such custom any- where in Wales ; and the custom seems to be now quite unknown in Shrop- shire.
+505, Mr. D. Silvan Evans stated that he knew of no such custom any- where in Wales; and the custom seems to be now quite unknown in Shrop- shire.
 See C. S. Bume and G. F.
 Jackson, Shropshire Folk-lore (London,